diahlestia/10ers/README.md

 Do these steps firstly:
 1. Clone this repository to your local environment
-2. Run `go mod` to install modules locally
-3. Copy `.env.example` to `.env` and set the environment variables in `.env` adjust the value with your local env
+2. Copy `.env.example` to `.env` and set the environment variables in `.env` adjust the value with your local env
-4. Run `go run migrate/migrate.go` on the terminal.
-This will create the database to your local env.
+3. Run `go run migrate/migrate.go` on the terminal.
+This will create the table to your local database.
-5. Open http://localhost:8080.
+4. Run `go run main.go` Open http://localhost:8080.
 If it shows `{"success": true}`, congratulations!
 Your setup is successful.